joelindra/Janus/README.md

 - **File Permissions**: Restrict access to the script (e.g., use `.htaccess` or server authentication).
 - **Self-Destruct**: Use the self-destruct feature to remove the shell when no longer needed.
 - **Disabled Functions**: The shell checks for disabled PHP functions and gracefully handles restrictions.
-- **Secure Deployment**: Deploy on HTTPS servers to prevent interception of sensitive data.

 ## Requirements